Craft Mobile FAQ

 What data do you collect from my meter and what is it used for?

-It also helps us to predict the overall usage on site and see the trends and peaks, which in turn helps us manage the heat network in a smarter way.
+It also helps us to predict the overall usage on site and see the trends and peaks, which in turn helps us to manage the heat network in a smarter way.

 What is a kilowatt hour?

+A kilowatt hour (kWh) is a unit of measurement for how much energy is being used.
 A kilowatt hour doesn’t mean the number of kilowatts used per hour.
-It’s a unit of measurement that equals the amount of energy that would be used if a 1,000 watt appliance ran for one hour.
+It’s a unit of measurement that equals the amount of energy that would be used if a 1,000 watt (or 1 kilowatt) appliance ran for one hour.

-Your annual heating and hot water costs not only depend on how much hot water and heating you use, but also on the number of occupants, the size of your home and, importantly, the energy efficiency of your home.
+Your annual heating and hot water costs not only depend on how much heating and hot water your household uses, but also on the size of your home and, importantly, the energy efficiency of your home.
+Homes that are more energy efficient typically use less energy compared to a home of a similar size that is less energy efficient.

 We understand that you may wish to see how your heating and hot water costs compare with another type of heating, such as a gas boiler.
-The Heat Trust has developed a Heat Cost Calculator that allows you to compare your annual heating and hot water costs to a similar sized property with a gas boiler.
+Heat Trust has developed a Heat Cost Calculator that allows you to compare your annual heating and hot water costs to a similar sized property with a gas boiler.

 4. Managing your heating and hot water